 Follow the directions on your prescription label and read all medication guides.
 Your doctor may occasionally change your dose.
 Never use diazepam in larger amounts, or for longer than prescribed.
 Tell your doctor if you feel an increased urge to use more of this medicine.

 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away this medicine is against the law.

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

 Diazepam should be used for only a short time.
 Do not take this medicine for longer than 4 months without your doctor's advice.

 Do not stop using diazepam suddenly, even if you feel fine.
-Stopping suddenly may cause increased seizures.
+Stopping suddenly may cause increased seizures or unpleasant withdrawal symptoms.
 Follow your doctor's instructions about tapering your dose.

 You will need frequent medical tests.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of diazepam can be fatal if you take it with alcohol, opioid medicine, or other drugs that cause drowsiness or slow your breathing.

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Dizziness or drowsiness can cause falls, accidents, or severe injuries.